anastasiiaf/LaerNorsk/README.md

-# LaereNorsk
+# LaerNorsk
 Tool to learn norwegian

-Application LæreNorsk is written in Python, interface is done via Tkinter library
+Application LærNorsk is written in Python, interface is done via Tkinter library

 1. Run gui.py
 2. Application will start with a "greeting" picture of fjords and will play a national anthem of Norway